redhuskyKD/PanCardAuthenticity_ComputerVIsion/README.md

 # PanCardAuthenticity_ComputerVIsion
-This code helps us in finding out whether a PAN card is authentic or not based on the SSIM (Structural Similarity).
+This code helps us in finding out whether a PAN card is authentic or not based on the SSIM (Structural Similarity) using Computer Vision.
 # Usage:
 1. In offices where a mass checking of employee or client ID is required.
 2. On government websites.